TDK74/Byte_of_Python/README.md

 # Byte_of_Python
-Code examples from the book Byte of Python by Swaroop C H.
+Code examples from the book "Byte of Python" by Swaroop C H.

 ## Note: